d08941008/MATLAB-origin-like-figure-main/README.md

 # MATLAB-origin-like-figure-main
 The file enables to plot figure with Origin style, or even more.
-The example shows how to plot two-curve figure.
+The example shows how to plot the figure in the right way, for paper submission.